June 1, 2020

 If you purchased the Rental Car Damage Protector, either separately or as part of an AllTrips plan, save all the paperwork from the rental-car company.
 To file a claim for covered rental car loss or damage, you’ll need the invoice/receipt for the rental car reservation, showing the dates of the rental period and the amount you paid.

 Whatever happens during your trip, we try to make filing a claim as painless as possible so you can be reimbursed quickly.
 Download the free TravelSmart app for mobile claims filing, or file a claim on our website.
-If you’re not sure which receipts and other documents you’ll need, take a look at the required documentation checklist.
-And contact us if you have questions!
+If you’re not sure which receipts and other documents you’ll need, take a look at the required documentation checklist and view details on our claims process.
+Contact us if you have questions!
 Our claims experts are happy to help.